 Citizen participation is crucial to our democracy.

-The attacks on voting rights have been enabled by a 2013 U.S. Supreme Court decision, Shelby County v.
+The more recent wave of attacks on voting rights have been enabled by a 2013 U.S. Supreme Court decision, Shelby County v.
 Holder, where the justices struck down parts of the Voting Rights Act.
 The ruling prevented the federal government from providing meaningful oversight to state and local governments wanting to change their voting laws.
 Citing “progress” in the states, the Court opened the door for the creation of new restrictions on voting.

 What are we doing about it?